 Webroot offers three products to protect your PC, antivirus, 'internet security plus' and 'internet security complete'.
 Its antivirus will secure up to three PCs or Macs providing r eal-time anti-phishing protection, firewall monitoring and scans that won't slow down your machine.

 TotalAV is a free antivirus programme which features auto virus scanning, email protection and device tune-up that protects computers from malware, adware and spyware.
 The antivirus scans and sends user’s reports on the computer performance ensuring home office security.
 Read next: 10 of the best free antivirus products for business use

 Firewalls are essential for securing a home office, preventing user access to and from private networks.
 What's more, it can block hackers, worms and viruses reaching your computer.

 Windows Firewall is a great free firewall and one Windows users are probably familiar with.
 It enables users to choose which features suit their needs, including IPsec and packet filtering that can prevent information loss, computer crashes and password theft.

-ZoneAlarm 2017’s Pro Firewall is paid software enabling up to 3 PCs.
+ZoneAlarm 2018's Pro Firewall is paid software for up to five PCs.
 The software includes a two-way firewall, online backup and an advanced firewall which monitors incoming and outgoing communications blocking hackers, trackers and spyware.
 Read next: Best firewalls for businesses 2017.

 6. Intrusion detection system